Built Robotics’ massive construction excavator drives itself

 That’s why his company wants these machines to drive themselves.

-Built is taking the concepts and technology that others are using to build self-driving cars and adapting it for a whole different vertical: construction.
+Built is taking the concepts and technology that others are using to build self-driving cars and adapting them for a whole different vertical: construction.

-They’ve built a kit that retrofits existing construction equipment with hardware like LIDAR, GPS, and WiFi, giving it the ability to autonomously map and navigate its surroundings.
+They’ve built a kit that retrofits existing construction equipment with hardware like lidar, GPS and Wi-Fi, giving it the ability to autonomously map and navigate its surroundings.
 Rather than trying to build its own dozers and excavators and fight its way into an already dominated market, Built is aiming to make a kit that works across the popular equipment already out on job sites.
 They sell and rent the kits to companies, then charge a usage fee whenever the machine is working in its autonomous mode.

 They showed this tech at a smaller scale for the first time in 2017, implementing it into the compact track loader pictured above.
 Now it’s expanding into bigger equipment, including dozers (pictured below) and excavators (pictured up top).
 See those black boxes on top of each vehicle?
 That’s where all of Built’s tech lives.